 2) Acne.
 Acne is another skin condition that may get better or worse during pregnancy.
 Acne is, at least in part, driven by hormones, so the hormones of pregnancy can lead to more breakouts for some women, and clearer skin for others.

 3) Oily skin.
-Oily skin is third skin condition which may arise during pregnancy.
+Oily skin is the third skin condition which may arise during pregnancy.
 This is related to increased levels of androgen, the male sex hormone, which causes an increase in sebum production.
 The more sebum produced, the oilier the skin.
 Many women report that their skin and hair becomes oilier during pregnancy.
-Most of the time, these issues can be addressed with over the counter oil controlling cleansers and products.
+Most of the time, these issues can be addressed with over the counter oil-controlling cleansers and products.

 4) Stretch marks.
 The fourth skin problem of pregnancy, stretch marks arise when the under layers of the skin is stretched, resulting in visible striations on the surface of the skin.
 Stretch marks can be treated after the fact, but the best treatment is always prevention.
 Keeping your skin well moisturized, especially on your tummy, breasts, thighs, can help reduce the appearance of stretch marks.